Raffaello/threedangles/README.md

 # Note on the implementation

-- Using SDL2 for window creation (and pixel drawing, soon to be removed) so it can be cross-OS in a simpler way, without worrying about the "initial boiler plate OS dependant code".
+- Using SDL2 for window creation, pixel drawing and input events, so it can be cross-OS in a simpler way, without worrying about the "initial boiler plate OS dependant code".
-  SDL2 might be removed completely after few iterations of the engine.
+  SDL2 might be removed completely after few iterations.

 ## windows
 - WinRT: https://docs.microsoft.com/en-us/uwp/api/windows.ui.xaml.media.imaging.writeablebitmap.pixelbuffer?view=winrt-22000#examples